Shriraamakrishanan/study-of-basic-gates/README.md

 ### OR GATE

 The OR gate is an electronic circuit that gives a high output (1) if one or more of its inputs are high.
-A plus (+) is used to show the OR operation.
+A plus (+) is used to show the OR operation
 Y= A+B

 ### NOT GATE